parshwa913/Parshwa-s-Online-Bookstore/README.md

 - **As an avid reader**, I want to see visible prices, ratings, and detailed descriptions

 #### Real-world Scenarios
-1. **Rohan** logs in → searches for "Python Programming" → adds to cart → pays via UPI
+1. **Mike** logs in → searches for "Python Programming" → adds to cart → pays via UPI
-2. **Neha** browses Featured books → selects a novel → orders via Cash on Delivery
+2. **Harvey** browses Featured books → selects a novel → orders via Cash on Delivery
-3. **Mike** filters by "Computer Science" → finds textbook → saves to wishlist for later
+3. **Louis** filters by "Computer Science" → finds textbook → saves to wishlist for later

 ---